 Definition of Subprime Mortgage

 The term “subprime” refers to a borrower’s financial condition and credit history, which forms the basis for the interest rate charged for the extended loan.
-While a prime borrower gets a mortgage at a lower rate because of excellent credit history, a subprime borrower is charged higher interest rates and offered less-favorable terms because of poor credit history.
+The lender grants a prime borrower a mortgage at a lower rate due to their excellent credit history.
+At the same time, they charge higher interest rates and offer less-favorable terms to a subprime borrower because of their poor credit history.
 In the case of a subprime mortgage, the interest rate is determined based on four factors – credit score, size of the down payment, and number & types of payment delinquencies stated on the borrower’s credit report.

 Example of Subprime Mortgage

-Prior to the financial crisis of 2007-08, many banks and financial institutions began extending mortgages to individuals with credit ratings below 600.
-These mortgages were often offered without any down payment requirement or proof of income.
+Before the financial crisis of 2007-08, many banks and financial institutions began extending mortgages to individuals with credit ratings below 600.
+Lenders frequently offer these mortgages without requiring any down payment or proof of income.
 The borrowers could state their annual earnings to be $150,000, but they didn’t need to provide any documents to validate the claim.

-These borrowers later found themselves in trouble once the housing market started to decline, resulting in home values lower than the borrowed mortgage money.
-A large number of these borrowers defaulted as the interest rates that started low began to balloon over time, making it extremely difficult for them to pay off the principal part of the mortgage.
+These borrowers later found themselves in trouble once the housing market started declining, resulting in lower home values than the borrowed mortgage money.
+Many of these borrowers defaulted as the interest rates that started low began to balloon over time, making it extremely difficult for them to pay off the principal part of the mortgage.
 The housing market crash witnessed in 2008 was largely due to the widespread defaults on subprime mortgages.

 Types of Subprime Mortgage